Font Size:

 flu-prevention2.jpg

-If we continue to take preventive actions such as vaccination against COVID-19 and the flu, we can help stop the spread.
 Everyone 6 months of age and older should get an annual flu shot.
 To find a local provider who offers adult flu vaccine, please visit Adult Immunization Providers.
-Contact your private physician, pharmacy, or local county health department for a flu clinic schedule or visit vaccines.gov.
+Contact your private physician, pharmacy, or local county health department for a flu clinic schedule, or visit vaccines.gov.

 Flu Vaccine Facts